Billy Volek

 John William Volek (born April 28, 1976) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Fresno State Bulldogs.
 He was signed by the Tennessee Titans as an undrafted free agent in 2000 and also played for the San Diego Chargers.

 Early life

-Volek attended Clovis West High School in Fresno, California, and was a letterman in football.
+John William Volek was born on April 28, 1976, in Hemet, California.
+He attended Clovis West High School in Fresno, California, and was a letterman in football.
 In football, as a senior, he was named the Northwest Yosemite League Offensive Player of the Year.
-He then went to Fresno State, where he led the Bulldogs to a Western Athletic Conference title in 1999 and set the NCAA record for career lowest percentage of passes intercepted.